Unsupervised Super-Resolution Data Assimilation Using Conditional Variational Autoencoders with Estimating Background Covariances via Super-Resolution: Introduction

-VAEs appear to be suitable for DA because they are founded on Bayesian variational inference.
-Like standard autoencoders \cite{Dong+2018IEEE}, a VAE consists of an encoder and a decoder, both of which are implemented with neural networks (NNs).
+A typical neural network using the Bayesian approach is the variational autoencoder (VAE).\cite{KingmaWelling2019FTML, Kingma+2014ICLR, Rezende+2014PMLR} Like standard autoencoders,\cite{Dong+2018IEEE} a VAE consists of an encoder and a decoder, both of which are implemented by neural networks.
 Typically, the encoder transforms the input data into a compressed representation in the latent space, while the decoder reconstructs the original data from these latent variables.
-The incorporation of variational inference brings two significant features \cite{Kingma+2014ICLR, Rezende+2014PMLR}.
-First, a regularization term is added to the loss function, expected to structure the latent space.
-For instance, through training, certain dimensions of the latent space may come to control the styles of handwritten digits.
-Second, the VAE acts as a generative model, creating new data by sampling a latent variable and decoding it.
-The Conditional VAE (CVAE) is an extension of VAEs that is based on conditional probability models \cite{Kingma+2014, Sohn+2015NIPS}.
-Because of this conditioning, it becomes possible, for example, to specify the handwritten digits to be generated.
-Such models are classified as conditional generative models.
+A major extension of VAEs is the conditional VAE (CVAE), which is based on conditional probability modeling.\cite{Kingma+2014, Sohn+2015NIPS} This conditioning allows us to model target variables, such as the true states of systems, conditioned on known data, such as observations.